fiveladdercon/launchpad/docs/api/sc_number.md

 | `%hD`  | Hexadecimal Doublewords   |
 | `%hU`  | Hexadecimal scaled Bytes  |

-The same number is formatted mulitple times if the format string has multiple specifiers, which allows quick and easy comparison.
+The same number is formatted multiple times if the format string has multiple specifiers, which allows quick and easy comparison.

 Unrecognized specifiers are passed through unmodified.